insure logo

 Minnesota homeowners insurance rates by ZIP code

-Insurance providers in Minnesota factor in the risk of a given location when determining rates.
-ZIP codes with higher crime rates or frequent natural disasters are typically classified as high-risk, leading to increased premiums.
-Additionally, the cost of rebuilding or repairing homes in that area can affect your homeowners insurance costs.
+In Minnesota, insurance companies evaluate the risk associated with specific locations to determine premiums.
+ZIP codes with higher crime rates or a history of natural disasters are often considered high-risk, resulting in higher insurance premiums.
+Additionally, the cost of rebuilding or repairing homes in a particular ZIP code can influence your price for a homeowners insurance policy.

 Most affordable ZIP codes for home insurance rates in Minnesota

-Here are the homeowners insurance rates for some of the most affordable ZIP codes in Minnesota.
+Below are the homeowners insurance rates for the most affordable ZIP codes in Minnesota.

 ZIP codeAverage annual rateAverage monthly rate